 Ensuring Your Pets are Included in Emergency Plans

+The Animal Rescue League of Boston (ARL) wants to remind the public that pets need to be included as a part of planning for any emergency.
 When it comes to pets, it starts with having a sturdy and comfortable crate at the ready, should the need to transport your animal arise.
 Additionally, your pets need a go-bag to make sure they’re taken care of.
 The bag should be waterproof, and contain necessities for your animals including:

 - Several days’ worth of food and water